google/WebFundamentals/src/content/en/fundamentals/native-hardware/user-location/index.md

 ### Don't keep the user waiting, set a timeout

-Unless you set a timeout, your request to get the current position might never return.
+Unless you set a timeout, your request for the current position might never return.

     window.onload = function() {